strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 1. Start the Strapi server for the source instance.
 2. In a new terminal window, navigate to the root directory of the destination instance.
-3. Run the following minimal command to initiate the transfer:
+  3. Run the following minimal command to initiate the transfer, ensuring `remoteURL` is the full URL to the admin panel (i.e., the URL includes the `/admin` part):

   <Tabs groupId="yarn-npm">